quantumphysicist/Recommendations-with-IBM/README.md

 We find the most popular articles based on the most interactions.

 III.
 User-User Based Collaborative Filtering
-We recommend articles accord to the user_id by finding other the articles that similar users have interacted with.
+We recommend articles accord to the user_id by finding other articles that similar users have interacted with.

 IV.
 Matrix Factorization
 We use a machine learning approach—single value decomposition (SVD)—to predict new articles a user might interact with.